| Hill (also seen as Hil) Freeburn was the first

 "beloved son John one dollar, or seven

 shillings and six pence of lawful Pennsylvania money."
+He then gave similar amounts to his other

 sons, Thomas and Robert and to his daughter Catherine Irwin.